 The second problem can be tackled with multi-variable design optimization, or parametric sweeps.
 The problem with preliminary sizing is that the response surface is extremely non-convex, and global optimization tools add another layer of complexity and require their own specialized fine-tuning of tolerances and error bands for each problem set.
-Response-surface based optimization tools are typically used when evaluating the objective function is so costly that there is no choice but to resort to this middle-man type approach.
+HYDRA is capable of both approaches; factorial search and a multi-discplinary optimization (MDO) framework.

-Instead, the intention is reduce the computational cost of HYDRA so that sweeps of the entire parameter space of design variables can be done in a time sensitive manner, and the code structure is modular for future developments.
+Furthermore, the intention is reduce the computational cost of HYDRA so that sweeps of the entire parameter space of design variables can be done in a time sensitive manner, and the code structure is modular for future developments.
 By writing the low-level code in Fortran and wrapping it with Python, distinct modules are created that can be used as plug-and-play units in the Python framework.
 The code suite also makes use of native Python libraries, such as the the optimization routines.